Rescue service operators and responsibilities

 Regional State Administrative Agencies maintain oversight of rescue services and their coverage and quality in its region.

 The rescue authorities for the State are: Director General of the Department for Rescue Services and the public officials of the Ministry of the Interior and Regional State Administrative Agencies appointed by him or her.

 The Emergency Services Academy Finland in Kuopio is responsible for providing training for rescue service and emergency response centre personnel, and training in international civil protection and civilian crisis management.
 The Emergency Services Academy Finland also provides preparedness training for various authorities.

 In addition, the Helsinki Rescue School trains firefighters and sub-officers according to the needs of the City of Helsinki Rescue Department.

 Fire Protection Fund grants assistance for projects to improve fire safety

 The Fire Protection Fund operating under the auspices of the Department for Rescue Services grants assistance for projects to improve fire prevention and rescue operations.
 Revenues for the Fire Protection Fund are collected through a fire prevention charge payable annually for all immovable and movable property that has been insured against fire in Finland.

 Structural reform of rescue services

-The structural reform of Finland's rescue services is being implemented as part of the regional government reform.
+The structural reform of Finland's rescue services is being implemented.